404mat/refurb-steamdeck-stock-tracker/README.md

 ## 🚀 Features

-- Exposes a single API endpoint to check stock status using user-friendly model names.
+- Exposes API endpoints to check stock status using user-friendly model names.
 - Built with Hono.js for high performance.
 - Written in TypeScript.